 But even this car has had its setbacks.
 In February, Google’s autonomous car changed lanes, putting itself directly in the path of an oncoming bus.
 The car was driving itself at about 2 mph and the bus was running at about 15 mph.
 No injuries were reported, but the car did suffer some damage.
 However, if you ever get involve in a crash with one of this vehicles you can consult with this injury lawyer in provo utah to receive legal advice.

 Google’s autonomous cars have been involved in a total of 17 crashes since they hit the roads in 2009, but the company is quick to blame it on human error and rarely attributes it to a technological failure of their cars.

 Ford announced on August 16 that they are also planning to launch a “fleet” of autonomous vehicles within the next few years.
 Nissan and Mercedes-Benz also hope to release their own self-driving cars by this time.

 Consumer Reports recently released an article stating that 90 percent of motor vehicle accidents are caused by human error.
-If we are all operating vehicles that are essentially driven by a computer, it is expected to increase road safety by a significant measure.
+If we are all operating vehicles that are essentially driven by a computer, it is expected to reduce aggressive driving car accident cases by a significant measure.
 The article also referenced a study conducted by The Insurance Institute for Highway Safety that concluded that combining the active safety features of forward collision warning with automatic emergency braking will reduce rear-end car crashes by at least 40 percent.